deliasi/cse15l-lab-reports/LabReport3.md

         say
         say

-In this example. "say" is found two times within the text and therefore is printed two time in the output.
+In this example. "say" is found two times within the text and therefore is printed two times in the output.

         DERRICKS-MacBook-Air:media alenooshhambarchian$ grep -o "to" Ginny_Kilgore.txt
         to